Collards Manual

 ) (KEYNIL

-key.
-Once filtered, iterate over the items, binding each toVAR
+.
+Once finished, iterate over the items, binding each toVAR

 and executingBODY